bewagner/bewagner.github.io/_posts/2020-05-02-cmake-fetchcontent.md

 To mute all output set `FETCHCONTENT_QUIET` to `ON`.

 #### The library has to be installable
 A problem that I ran into quite often is that the dependency I wanted to use was not installable.
 Every once in a while you will come across libraries that are missing the call to `install()` in their `CMakeLists.txt`.
 In this case, `FetchContent` does not know how to copy the built code into the install folder and will fail.
-In this case, consider adding the `install()` calls and creating a PR.
+Consider adding the `install()` calls and creating a PR.

 `FetchContent` works best with CMake based dependencies.
 I haven't had a chance to test it with libraries that are not built with CMake.
 But I would expect that some extra configuration is necessary to make it work.